Skip to main content

 *Fellows participate in ½ day per week of continuity and CF clinics throughout training – considered 1 month per year of clinical experience.

-Fellows are expected to take primary responsibility for the evaluation and management of their list of patients under direct supervision of an attending pulmonologist and are allowed graded autonomy over three years.
-Hospital follow-up is frequently arranged with the fellow which allows longitudinal learning experiences across inpatient to outpatient settings.
-The fellow leads a team of residents in the care of patients admitted to the pulmonary service.
-During consult rotations, patient rounds are tailored to the individual fellow’s learning and are conducted as a fellow-attending pair.
+Fellows assume primary responsibility for the evaluation and management of their assigned patients under the direct supervision of an attending pulmonologist, with progressive, graded autonomy throughout training.
+Hospital follow-up is frequently scheduled with the fellow to promote longitudinal learning and continuity of care across inpatient and outpatient settings.
+Fellows lead resident teams in the management of patients admitted to the pulmonary service.
+During consult rotations, rounding is conducted as a fellow–attending pair and tailored to each fellow’s educational goals and clinical development.

-When not on inpatient service, time is spent in the continuity and cystic fibrosis clinics, elective rotations, preparing educational presentations or engaging in quality improvement projects and scholarly/research activity.
-The fellows also participate in structured outpatient rotations in flexible bronchoscopy, asthma education for first-year residents, and interpretation of pulmonary function tests.
+When not on inpatient service, time is spent in the continuity and cystic fibrosis clinics, elective rotations, preparing educational presentations, or engaging in quality improvement projects and scholarly/research activity.
+The fellows also participate in structured outpatient rotations in flexible/interventional bronchoscopy, asthma education for first-year residents, and interpretation of pulmonary function tests.
 The abundant opportunities to perform outpatient flexible bronchoscopies arise from the lung transplant program.

 • Aerodigestive